 As the health and beauty industry continues to grow, more job opportunities will become available for physicians, nurses and medical professionals who have earned their CME certification.
 Here are some of the most popular job opportunities:

 - Physician’s office.
-More physicians are incorporating cosmetic injectables into their practice as these treatments are quick and relatively pain-free.
+More physicians are incorporating treatments like Botox, dermal fillers and Kybella into their practice as these treatments are quick and relatively pain-free.

 - Laser clinics.
 Laser clinics can work under a Medical Director to perform a variety of cosmetic laser and injectable treatments.
-These types of careers for cosmetic nurses include consulting with clients, understanding and performing treatments, and reviewing post-treatment information.
+These types of careers for aesthetic nurses include consulting with clients, understanding and implementing procedures, and reviewing post-treatment information.

 - Fitness facilities.
 Fitness centers hire cosmetic nurses who have their Botox and dermal filler certification.
 Hiring a cosmetic nurse to perform nonsurgical treatments makes sense.
 If you want to change your appearance, there is no shame in improving it non-surgically!

 Looking for a comprehensive learning experience?
 Consider Botox and dermal fillers training at National Laser Institute!